 *We are looking for photographers or videographers to help document the event, or create a short educational video.*

 Please pre-register, and dress to spend the day outdoors.

 We’ll need your email address if you’re planning on coming because the weather will determine where we’ll have people park.
 Feel free to bring your *clean, sterile, and sharp* pruners and saws.

-Keith Morris has been collecting and experimenting with rare fruit and nut trees for 20 years, and is professor of ecological design at the University of Vermont.
+Keith Morris has been collecting and experimenting with rare fruit and nut trees for 20 years, and teaches ecological design throughout the northeast.
 He has worked to help create resilient, diverse, socially just, and economically viable food systems around the world since 1996.
 Please spread the word to potentially interested friends and networks.
 Thank you for your support of our work!

 Thanks, Keith and Crew Willow Crossing Farm www.willowcrossing.org